Messaging and AutomationUpdatedPosted:

 An email design agency will create and even design templates for you.
 Though it’s more expensive than other options on this list, it’s also one of the best ways to ensure that your emails display exactly the way you want them to.

 Using an email design agency is also more time consuming as you’re outsourcing the work.
 So make sure to note a waiting period in your marketing calendar, as it will affect your timeline.

 By far the easiest option on the list.
 There are many drag and drop editors that can help you create great responsive emails.

-The only downside is that you’re limited by how much you’ll be able to customize your emails.
-Still, if you’re creating standard email templates with simple layouts, drag and drop editors should be a great fit.
+The only downside with some email editors is that you’re limited by how much you’ll be able to customize your emails.
+Still, if you’re creating standard email templates with simple layouts, drag and drop editors are be a great fit.

-Take this email from Prisma as an example:
+Take this on onboarding email from our Drag and Drop editor as an example:

 Pre designed email templates are like drag and drop editors in that they’re fast but your design style is limited to the template that you choose.
 But since there are thousands of templates to choose from online, your email can look like anything you want.

 If you’re looking for HTML email templates, start with Vero’s Free Template Library.
 Our professional, designed templates have all the elements you need to send beautiful, branded campaigns in no time.